typelevel/Laika/docs/src/04-customizing-laika/06-overriding-renderers.md

 ```

 `Formatter` is a generic type representing the formatting API which is different for each output format.
-For HTML it is `HTMLFormatterr`, for XSL-FO it is `FOFormatter`.
+For HTML, XHTML for EPUB and XSL-FO for PDF it is sub-type `TagFormatter`.
-It provides a helper APIs for rendering tags, adds the current indentation level after line breaks
+It provides additional convenience APIs for rendering tags, adds the current indentation level after line breaks
 and knows how to render child elements.

 `Element` is the base type of the document AST and represents the AST node to render,